Coop (Switzerland): Swissmill

 Swissmill operates the largest granary in Switzerland that produces 800 tons of grain daily, representing 30% of the national grain requirements.
 Its flour is prepared for all bread products produced by the Swiss retailers Coop, Volg, and Landi.
 Although the Swissmill Tower's exterior and height in Zürich is disputed, the municipal authorities claim that the silo is intentionally designed in its aesthetically conscious way.
 Its external appearance is intended to express its interior – an industrial plant.

+Criticism

+Unlike competitor Migros, Coop stores sell cigarettes and other tobacco products.
+Since 2003, Coop even markets its own brands of cigarettes ('5.65' and 'Bay'), the cheapest in Switzerland, which makes them especially attractive to youth.
+In 2025, Coop was found to sell discounted cigarettes, although 'price comparisons' are forbidden by the tobacco legislation in Switzerland since 2024.